developerdhairya/HLD-Basic-Concepts/HLD-Core-Concepts.md

 - **Hash Based**: Creates a hash of source/destination IP Address/URL and allocate a server based on that hash.

 Note: Most of these algorithms can be weighted too(Priority Based)

+# `API-Gateway`

+- An API-Gateway is a single point of entry in our system in microservice architecture.
+- API=Gateway can also perform various tasks like rate-limiting , authentication & authorization, logging requests/responses, etc
+- A popular exammple of this is Netflix Zuul which acts as both an API-Gateway and Server-Side Load Balancer.